M4n1us/franz-microsoft-to-do/README.md

 Open it.

-Create `micrososft-to-do` folder inside of the newly created `dev` folder.
+Create `microsoft-to-do` folder inside of the newly created `dev` folder.

 The folder structure should look like this: `Franz\recipes\dev\microsoft-to-do`

-Insert the contents of the repository into the newly created `micrososft-to-do` folder.
+Insert the contents of the repository into the newly created `microsoft-to-do` folder.

 Restart Franz, add Service, login, done!